titon/framework/docs/en/packages/controller/controllers.md

 ## Template Rendering ##

 The Controller package has built-in template rendering support through the [View package](../view/index.md).
-However, nothing is stopping you from using a third-party template renderer.
+However, nothing is stopping you from using a third-party templating engine.

 To begin, simply set the view into the controller.